 Note - a bolded ingredient in the above tables indicates it is one of the first five ingredients listed by the product manufacturer.In this case, Earthborn Holistic Primitive Feline's most plentiful ingredient listed is turkey meal, which is considered a quality protein source.
 It also contains chicken meal as additional quality protein sources.

-Allergen alert: This product contains herring meal, salmon meal, whitefish meal and dried egg product which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains dried eggs which may be problematic for cats who suffer from eggs food allergies.

 All the product information on this page is based on data collected from